christiaangoossens/hass-oidc-auth/README.md

 # OIDC Auth for Home Assistant

+> [!CAUTION]
+> This is a pre-alpha release.
+I give no guarantees about code quality, error handling or security at this stage.
+Please treat this repo as a proof of concept for now and only use it on development HA installs.

 Aims to provide an OIDC implementation for Home Assistant.
 We will likely have a sub-optimal user experience as the HA frontend does not allow updating the login form as required from a custom component.

 TODOs: